jimmerioles/laravel_subjectEvaluationSystem/readme.md

 ## Subject Evaluation System

-This is our softeng school project.
+This is our SoftEng school project.